Algernon Borthwick, 1st Baron Glenesk: Career

 Borthwick started his career in journalism in 1850 as the Morning Post's Paris correspondent.
 After his father's death in 1852, he became managing editor and within seven years had paid off the newspaper's financial debt to paper manufacturers Thomas Bonsor Crompton.
 Borthwick gave the paper "a strong political colour, Conservative, Imperialist and Protectionist ... [and the paper became] the principal organ of the fashionable world".
 In 1877, Borthwick succeeded in becoming the newspaper's sole proprietor and took a series of risky but ultimately highly successful financial decisions including reducing the newspaper's price from threepence to a penny which resulted in a ten-fold increase in circulation.

 Borthwick was known as a conservative voice in the politics of the time and in the 1880s he switched his attention to the world of politics.
 In the 1880 general election, Borthwick stood unsuccessfully for Evesham as a Conservative candidate.
 However, the election was declared void on account of bribery of electors, causing a by-election.
 In April 1880, Borthwick was given a knighthood by Disraeli in Disraeli's resignation honours.
 In the mid-1880s, Borthwick played a role in popularizing the Primrose League, an organisation dedicated to spreading Conservative principles in the UK.
 In 1885, Borthwick was elected a Member of Parliament for Kensington South and became an ally of Lord Randolph Churchill.
-In 1887, he was created a Baronet, of Piccadilly in the Parish of St George, Hanover Square, in the County of Middlesex.
+On 12 July 1887, he was created a Baronet, of Piccadilly in the Parish of St George, Hanover Square, in the County of Middlesex.
 On his retirement from the House of Commons in 1895, Borthwick was raised to the peerage as Baron Glenesk, of Glenesk in the County of Midlothian.